 Beyond the highlights, you will learn all about how Amsterdam came into being.
 You will also get a unique insight into the city’s modern life.
 Topics range from our centuries-long relationship with water and money to the new challenges Amsterdam is facing today.

 This part of Amsterdam is also home to the Westerkerk, where Rembrandt is buried in an anonymous grave, and Anne Frank’s hiding place.
-A few authentique canal houses are publicly accessible.
-The itinerary is fully customizable.
-If you wish, we can include these must-sees in the tour.
+A few authentic canal houses are publicly accessible.
+If you wish, we can include one of them in your tour.

 Unesco World heritage site